adrianmoya/es-docs.behat.org/en/index.rst

 by writing human-readable sentences that describes a feature of your application and how it should work.

-For example, imagine you're about the create the famous UNIX ``ls`` command.
+For example, imagine you're about to create the famous UNIX ``ls`` command.
 Before you begin, you describe how the feature should work:

 .. code-block:: gherkin